Favourites

 (1922, Cherry-Garrard)

 An eyewitness account of Scott's 1911 Antarctic expedition, and arguably one of the best travel books ever written.
-It is also the first and final nail in every Scott-apologist's coffin — they might carp at Huntford being an unqualified Anglophobe, but they can't dismiss Cherry, who admired Scott and was actually there.
+It is also the first and final nail in every Scott–apologist's coffin — they might carp at Huntford being an unqualified Anglophobe, but they can't dismiss Cherry, who admired Scott and was actually there.
 Some of C-G's descriptions of the frozen continent are beautiful, and his muted criticism of expedition's shortcomings are very sobering.
 The book actually takes its name from a horror sledging expedition to collect Emperor Penguin eggs, which departed mid-winter in 24hr darkness.
-BTW the documentary La Marche de l'empereur (2005) explores the difficult life of Emperor Penguins and gives an idea of what CG and co went through.
+BTW the documentary La Marche de l'empereur

 Movies

-Even as a small boy I was fascinated by motion pictures.
-I particularly remember the first time I saw Lean's Lawrence of Arabia, especially the scene where a ship on the Suez canal appears to sail through sand-dunes!
-Unfortunately, finely–tuned sensibilities when young can also lead to disappointment: when the first moon-landing was broadcast at school in July 1969, in heavily ghosted B&W, I was outraged: What does the moon look like?
+in the late 1960s, especially the scene where a ship on the Suez canal appears to sail through sand-dunes.
+Unfortunately finely–tuned sensibilities when young can often lead to disappointment.
+When the first moon-landing was broadcast at school in July 1969, in heavily ghosted B&W, I was outraged: What does the moon look like?
 You can't see anything.
 Miss, this is rubbish!
-My kindergarten teacher Was Not Amused.

-In 1985 I had a chance at becoming a film-director when short-listed for the AFTRS three-year directing course.
-Aside from my inexperience and youth (21), what flunked me out was ruthless honesty.
-When the interview panel asked early on the third day what I would do if I didn't get in, I told them: Frankly, I would go do something else.
-Eyebrows rise, and forty minutes of backpedalling and hostile questioning later, a line went through my name.
-Despite the setback, in 2005 I was lucky enough to work for a few months on the Hollywood blockbuster Superman Returns.
-A small consolation perhaps, but a taste of what might have been…
+In 1985 I had a chance at becoming a film–director when short–listed for the AFTRS three–year directing course.
+Aside from my inexperience and youth (I was only 21), what flunked me out was my ruthless honesty.
+When on the third day the interview panel asked what I would do if I didn't get in, I simply told them I would go do something else.
+Eyebrows rise, and after forty minutes of hostile questioning, a line was firmly drawn through my name.
+Despite the setback, in 2005 I was lucky enough to work as part of the crew on the Hollywood blockbuster Superman Returns

 Ägget är löst!